RVgo4it/OpenWrt/README.md

 uci commit bandwidthd
 ```

-**bandwidthd** should be configured to collect packets
+In addition, **bandwidthd** must be configured
-that pass through the router, ignoring traffic sent
+to collect packets that pass _through_ the router,
-directly to or from the router.
+while ignoring traffic sent directly to or from it.
+To do this, use this command to get info
-For this, we’ll need some info from the network interface.
-Use this command:
+from the network interface.

 ```
 ifconfig `uci get bandwidthd.@bandwidthd[0].dev`
 ```

-Make note of the MAC address (_HWaddr_)
+Make note of the MAC address (_HWaddr:_)
-and the IP address (_inet addr_).
+and the IPv4 address (_inet addr:_).
-Edit and use the following configuration commands:
+Use the configuration commands below,
+substituting the _HWaddr_ for `xx:xx:xx:xx:xx:xx` and
+the _inet addr_ for `192.168.n.1`

 ```
 uci set bandwidthd.@bandwidthd[0].filter='ip and ether host xx:xx:xx:xx:xx:xx and not host 192.168.n.1'